Armastardo/Integrated-OF1/README.md

 ## Features
 - USB-C to GCC and USB-C to N64 cable compatible with integrated port.
-- Can use non detachable OEM/Third party gamecube cables.
 - Uses [HayBox](https://github.com/JonnyHaystack/HayBox) and [Pico Rectangle](https://github.com/JulienBernard3383279/pico-rectangle) default pinout.
-Labeled accordingly with some extra pins broken out if you want to expand functionality (WASD layout, add another LED, etc).

 ## Usage
 1. Order via JLCPCB using the production files in the releases page.